ryo-utsunomiya/amazon-block/README.md

 # amazon-block

 A WordPress plugin that provides 'Amazon' block for Gutenberg editor.
-This is a fork of a popular plugin, [AmazonJS](https://wordpress.org/plugins/amazonjs/).
+This is a wrapper of a popular plugin, [AmazonJS](https://wordpress.org/plugins/amazonjs/).

 ## Requirements